pmcabrales/kafka-workshop/README.md

 ![connectors_source_jdbc](images/connectors_source_jdbc.png?raw=true "PoC Structure")

 After that you have to paste this configuration [ (link to source_postgreSQL.properties)](connect/source_postgreSQL.properties) to start the source connector.

+Create the topic we are going to source to (source connect) and consume from (java consumer):
+> kafka-topics --zookeeper localhost:2181 --topic jdbc-shopping-list --create --partitions 3 --replication-factor 1